 In 2013-14, Lena directed a Nature Awareness Program through the Riekes Center on Human Enhancement and guided Silicon Valley youth into the redwoods and into greater nature connection.
 Lena loves mentoring, singing, lightning bugs, growing food, foraging, running, dancing, ancestral crafts, deep breaths, bringing people together and waterfalls.
 Lena has taught music at the Children's Earth School and Spanish, Music, handcraft and Nature Connection at The Learning Village in 2015-2017.
 She initiated and annually organizes Soil Sisters, the young women's program for the Southeast Women's Herbal Conference and the Moon Maidens young women’s program at the Spirit Weavers Gathering.

-marianne, organizational support, Growing Goddess/Moon mystics/nature sisters facilitator
+Growing Goddess/Moon mystics/nature sisters facilitator

 Marianne has a joy for working with girls and supporting a magical connection with the earth.
 She is an IMW-Certified Modern Wisdom Practitioner, KRI-Certified Aquarian Teacher of Kundalini Yoga, Shamanic Energy Medicine Practitioner, Ancient Wisdom Teacher and Spiritual Counselor.
 She is also a Certified Reiki Master and Teacher, Certified Cranial-sacral Therapist and has studied Medicinal Aromatherapy and Polarity Healing.
 Marianne works with individuals and groups, teaches a number of tele-classes around spirituality and healing, co-facilitates seasonal cleanses as well as co-teaching the 2015/16 Modern Day Priestess Training.
 She is also the Director of Certification and Director of Sacred Ceremony for the Institute of Modern Wisdom as well as a member of the Elder Council and Practitioner Core.